-The Board approves the compensation for non-management directors based on recommendations made by the Committee.
+The Board approves the compensation for non-management directors based on recommendations made by the Compensation Committee ("Committee").
 The Board has designed the director compensation program to achieve four primary objectives:

-- Attract and retain talented directors with the skills and capabilities to perpetuate Capital One's success - Fairly compensate directors for the work required in a company of Capital One's size and scope - Recognize the individual roles and responsibilities of the directors - Align directors' interests with the long-term interests of Capital One stockholders
+- Attract and retain talented directors with the skills and capabilities to perpetuate Capital One's success - Fairly compensate directors for the work required in a company of Capital One's size, industry and scope - Recognize the individual roles and responsibilities of the directors - Align directors' interests with the long-term interests of our stockholders

 Management directors do not receive compensation for their service on the Board.
-In 2020, Mr. Fairbank was Capital One's only management director.
+In 2022, Mr. Fairbank was Capital One's only management director.